designgears/Manjaro-SteamOS/Instructions for install.md

 # sudo yay -S multilib/lib32-gamescope-plus

 Gyro and led control works, enjoy your none immutable experiance! something diffrent from the rest.

 Fan control
 #  sudo pacman -S asusctl
 #  sudo pacman -S rog-control-center

+If you want to compile the latest Proton from Vale (9.1)
+#  sudo pacman -S meson
+#  sudo pacman -S base-devel
+#  sudo pacman -S ninja
+#  sudo pacman -S podman
+#  git clone --recurse-submodules https://github.com/ValveSoftware/Proton.git proton

+After its downloaded open the folder in your home directory, open ternimal within the folder then

+# make install

+this will compile it and install it be aware it will take 20-30 mins to compile and install